atlanticwave-sdx/pce/README.md

 ### Connection

-The format of the input connection is `[Source node, Destination node, Bandwidth required, Latency required]`.

-Here is an example of a random connection.json:
+The format of the input connection is in the form of [Source node, Destination node, Bandwidth required, Latency required].
+Here is an example of a random connection request:

 ```
 [[1,10,8,20],[2,9,10,15],[15,10,6,22]]
 ```

-There are three queries in this connection.json, the first one is `[1,10,15,20]`.

-It means this connection query is to route traffic from Node 1 to Node 10, requring a bandwith of 8 and maximum latency of 20.
+There are three queries in this connection request.
+The first one is `[1,10,8,20]`, and it means this connection query is to route traffic from Node 1 to Node 10, requring a bandwith of 8 and maximum latency of 20.

 For testing, a random connection generator is located at `Utility/RandomConnectionGen.py`.
 It can randomly generate one or